gkemmey/gray_matter/_posts/2017-01-19-how-to-use-react-with-rails.md

 module.exports = config;
 {% endhighlight %}

-We add two entry files: one for the fetch polyfill, stolen directly from [their documentation](https://github.com/github/fetch), and one for application.
+We add two entry files: one for the fetch polyfill, copied directly from [their documentation](https://github.com/github/fetch), and one for our application.
 We specify where we want our bundled files outputted with the `output` object.
 And then we define our loaders.
-This is just an array of objects that represent a loader, at a minimum they have a `test` property which we use to match files to process and a `loader` property, which says which loader to use.
+This is just an array of objects that represent a loader.
+At a minimum they have a `test` property which we use to match files to process, and a `loader` property, which says which loader to use.
 So we take our `components` list and concatenate it with the [babel loader](https://github.com/babel/babel-loader).
 This will run against any of our `.js` files or `.jsx` files under the `include` path, or or `assets/javsacripts/webpack` folder.
+This allows us to write ES6 and JSX code and have it transpiled to Javascript the browser can understand.

 #### application_entry.js